-- Enhance, restore and (re)create riparian vegetation and habitat along the Watson Woods Riparian Preserve area of Granite Creek.
+- Enhance, restore, and (re)create riparian vegetation and habitat along the Watson Woods Riparian Preserve area of Granite Creek.

 - Educate and involve community members in the restoration process.

-Considering the overall results and analyses of the Restoration Project Professional Team and visible improvements within Watson Woods, Prescott Creeks believes that these goals and objectives were met.
+Considering the overall results and analysis of the Restoration Project Professional Team and visible improvements within Watson Woods, Prescott Creeks believes that these goals and objectives were met.
 The Preserve lends itself to additional restoration, enhancement, and preservation opportunities, along with additional monitoring activities and associated management plans.
 Following the conclusion of the Watson Woods Restoration Project, Prescott Creeks remains committed to managing the Preserve for the benefit of wildlife habitat, the City of Prescott, and the Granite Creek Watershed.